You are here

 A specific configuration of sounds or other parameters stored in memory and accessed manually or via MIDI commands.

 Also known as TT or Tiny Telephone Plugs.
-A professional form of miniature jack plug derived from the telecommunications industry and widely used for balanced mic and line-level connections on professional patch bays. (cf. B-Type Plug)
+A miniaturised form of the PO316 professional jack plug derived from the telecommunications industry and widely used for balanced connections on professional high-density patch bays. (cf. B-Type Plug)

 The frequency response of a loudspeaker system at the lower end of the spectrum.
 The physical size and design of a loudspeaker cabinet and the bass driver (woofer) determine the low frequency extension (the lowest frequency the speaker can reproduce at normal level) and the how quickly the signal level falls below that frequency.